 - 1. A member of staff should raise any concern with their line-manager or one of the DSLs or DDSLs verbally.
-The concern form should be completed (See appendix 4) possible next steps discussed. - 2.
-The DSL/DDSL may discuss concerns in principle with a social worker or social work manager and receive advice about whether a referral is appropriate to the children's helpdesk or social care or whether there are alternative ways of addressing their concerns.
-The DSL/DDSL should refer to the levels of intervention guidance on the GSCB website and also the Levels of intervention windscreen also on the website. - 3. a) In the case of where a member of staff thinks a child or young person is at immediate risk of significant harm they should always contact the children's helpdesk on 01452 426565 or in an emergency always call 999. - b) In some cases the concern will be logged but no further action taken at the time.
+CPOMS incident log should be completed and possible next steps discussed. - 2.
+The DSL/DDSL may discuss concerns in principle with a social worker or social work manager and receive advice about whether a referral is appropriate to the MASH or whether there are alternative ways of addressing their concerns.
+The DSL/DDSL should refer to the levels of intervention guidance on the GSCB website and also the Levels of intervention windscreen also on the website. - a) In the case of where a member of staff thinks a child or young person is at immediate risk of significant harm they should always contact the MASH on 01452 426565 or in an emergency always call 999.

+b) In some cases the concern will be logged but no further action taken at the time.
 The DSL/DDSL will ensure there is a 'watching brief' to make sure that no further concerns arise.
-Any further concerns will be discussed and this process followed again from the beginning. - c) For some concerns an offer of 'early help' might be made to the family or young person to assist in making sure the issue or concern doesn't grow any greater. - d) It may be decided that a referral to social care or the children's helpdesk is appropriate. - 4.
-Staff should then discuss concerns with parents/carers of the child and explain what steps they will take next (if this does not put the child at further risk or affect a police investigation). - 5. a) If a referral is made to the children's helpdesk basic information is given.
-School will then be asked to complete a MARF (Multi Agency Referral Form).
+Any further concerns will be discussed and this process followed again from the beginning.

+c) For some concerns an offer of 'early help' might be made to the family or young person to assist in making sure the issue or concern doesn't grow any greater.

+d) It may be decided that a referral to the MASH is appropriate.

+- 4. Staff should then discuss concerns with parents/carers of the child and explain what steps they will take next (if this does not put the child at further risk or affect a police investigation). - 5. a) If a referral is made to the MASH basic information is given.
+School will then be asked to complete a MARF (Multi Agency Referral Form available through the liquid logic portal https://children.gloucestershire.gov.uk/web/portal/pages/professional).
+Alternatively using the Jan 20 MARF submitted via email to childrenshelpdesk@gloucestershire.gov.uk.
 This is passed on to a social work team and the caller will be contacted by a social worker within 24 hours (unless there are immediate risks in which case the professional will put through to a social work team straight away).
-The social work team will discuss whether the referral is appropriate and what action can/will be taken. - b) In the case of a referral direct to social care a MARF should also be completed.
-If accepted the referral will lead to an Initial Assessment to determine whether there is suspected actual harm or likely significant harm.
-The Strategy Discussion is convened by the appropriate Referral and Assessment team where there is suspected actual harm or likely significant harm (within 10 days of referral): - ➤ Child in need of services (section 17) Section 17 services are required when there are health or development concerns.
-These are determined through a core assessment and are appropriate when the child is judged not to be at risk of significant harm or any previous concerns have been resolved. - ➤ Child in need of Protection.
-A Section 47 enquiry is required when it is judged there is suspected actual harm or likely significant harm to the child the case is then passed onto the Children and Families Team.
-A core assessment is carried out and it may be decided that Child Protection Conference is required, which should then be held within 15 working days.
+The social work team will discuss whether the referral is appropriate and what action can/will be taken.